Skip to content

 Healthcare

-NaNAverage life expectancy in Bergamo is 79.6 years of age.
+Average life expectancy in Bergamo is 79.6 years of age.

 Education

-Bergamo has a lower-than-average percentage of high school graduates, around 51.4%; and a lower-than-average percentage of university graduates, around 22.6%.NaN The average number of completed years of schooling for people over 25 is 9.9, which is lower than the national average of 10.44.
+The average number of completed years of schooling for people over 25 is 9.9, which is lower than the national average of 10.44.

-NaN There is one university in the province.
+There is one university in the province.

 Leisure

+Bergamo offers a vibrant nightlife scene with a variety of bars, clubs, and entertainment options.
 Visitors can explore the city's diverse range of bars, each with its own unique atmosphere and drink selection.

 From traditional pubs to modern cocktail bars, Bergamo has something to suit every taste.